 When you’re booking your accommodations on Airbnb, some hosts offer instant booking, while others require potential guests to put in a request so they can check out your guest profile before deciding to let you stay with them.
 Most hosts respond within a few hours, but in some cases, you might not be able to get in touch with your host.

-Airbnb recommends waiting a couple days in case the host is dealing with an emergency, but if you’re unsuccessful in contacting them via Airbnb message and email or phone and your trip is about to begin, then Airbnb recommends contacting their own customer service representatives to get help.
+Airbnb recommends waiting a couple of days in case the host is dealing with an emergency, but if you’re unsuccessful in contacting them via Airbnb message and email or phone and your trip is about to begin, then Airbnb recommends contacting their own customer service representatives to get help.

 In rare cases, hosts might suddenly cancel on you at the last minute, not show up to give you the keys or let you inside, or disappear during the course of your stay.
 A host with poor communication skills can put a serious damper on your trip, especially when you think of the 24/7 concierge service you could’ve had if you had stayed at a hotel instead.